Visit Date: 11/28/2014 (Best viewing Time: late November to early December)

 The autumn colors around the garden has just started & hasn’t reached its peak yet.

 It is quite a spacious garden with trails leading around the large central pond.
 It is also surrounded by trees and man-made hills that leads through forests and open lawns.

-The garden is also covered with numerous momiji trees turning the place blazing with red leaves during the autumn foliage.
+The garden is also covered with numerous maple trees turning the place blazing with red leaves during the autumn foliage.

 Address: 6-16-3 Hon-komagome, Bunkyo-ku, Tokyo 〒113-0021